|

 Tires

-Statistics have proven that the best all-season tires do not perform as well as quality winter tires.
-In snowy and icy conditions, traction and handling is dramatically improved by using winter tires.
+Research has proven that even the best all-season tires do not perform as well as quality winter tires.
+In snowy and icy conditions, traction and handling is dramatically improved by installing winter tires on all 4 wheels.

 You should check your tire pressure at least once a month to ensure you are riding on tires that provide that best and balanced road grip.

-Before you begin driving, clear your vehicle of snow and ice.
-Not only do they interfere with your vision, they can become dangerous projectiles and blind other vehicles.
-The winter driving weather is dangerous without you adding to the dangers.
+Before you begin driving, clear your vehicle of all snow and ice.
+Not only do they interfere with your vision, they can become dangerous projectiles and blind other vehicles on the road.
+Winter driving weather is dangerous - without you adding to the dangers.

 Road Maintenance